Kuhn's Theorem for Games of the Extensive Form with Unawareness: Introduction

 \section{Introduction}

 In games of the extensive form there are two notions of mixed strategies.
 First, a player can ex ante mix over her strategies, using a so called mixed strategy.
-Second, at each information set a player can mix interim over actions at that information set, using a so called behavior strategy.
+Second, at each information set a player can independently mix interim over actions at that information set, using a so called behavior strategy.
 Kuhn's Theorem states that a game of the extensive form has perfect recall if and only if for each mixed strategy there is a behavior strategy that is equivalent in terms of the probabilities of reaching nodes in the game tree (Kuhn, 1953).
-The use of mixed strategies has been questioned (see a discussion in Osborne and Rubinstein, 1994, Chapter 3.2).
-However, even if players do not actually play mixed strategies, players may ex ante form probabilistic beliefs over strategies of opponents, so called conjectures.
-Such a conjecture may be viewed as a mixed strategy.
-Similarly, a player may form beliefs over opponents' actions that they may play at each of their information sets, and a profile of such beliefs, one for each of the opponent's information sets can be viewed as a behavior strategy.
-The Kuhn’s Theorem implies that in games of perfect recall it is sufficient to work with behavior strategies.
-It highlights the role of the perfect recall assumption and facilitates the development of theory in games of the extensive form.
-Almost the entire literature invokes the perfect recall assumption and often invokes in some form or another Kuhn's Theorem.
+Since equilibrium may not be feasible in games with imperfect recall and the restriction to behavior strategies has been extremely useful both in theory development and applications, nearly the entire game theoretic and applied literature invokes the perfect recall assumption\footnote{See Piccione and Rubinstein (1997) and the contributions to the 1997 special issue in Games and Economic Behavior for exceptions.} and often invokes at least one implication of Kuhn's Theorem.
 In that regard, it is fair to say that Kuhn's Theorem is one of the most fundamental theorems on games of the extensive form.